 To instantiate a client for simple applications, provide a datafile specifying the project configuration for a given environment.
 For most advanced implementations, you should customize the logger or error handler for your specific requirements.

 For simple applications, all you need to provide to instantiate a client is a datafile specifying the project configuration for a given environment.
 For most advanced implementations, you'll want to customize the logger or error handler for your specific requirements.

 from optimizely import optimizely # Instantiate an Optimizely client optimizely_client = optimizely.Optimizely(datafile)

-Skipping JSON schema validation enhances performance during instantiation.
-In the Python SDK, you have control over whether to validate the JSON schema of the datafile when instantiating the client.
+Skipping the JSON schema validation enhances performance during instantiation.
+In the Python SDK, you can control whether to validate the JSON schema of the datafile when instantiating the client.
 This example shows how to skip JSON schema validation:

 # Skip JSON schema validation (SDK versions 0.1.1 and above) optimizely_client = optimizely.Optimizely(datafile, skip_json_validation=True)

-For more information on custom use of the Optimizely datafile, see Manage config (datafile).
+For more information on the custom use of the Optimizely Feature Experimentation datafile, see Manage config (datafile).

-The language/platform source files containing the implementation for Python are at optimizely.py.
+The language and platform source files containing the implementation for Python are available on GitHub.